Watchman Nee: Beliefs

 Nee believed in the verbal inspiration of the Bible and that the Bible is God's Word.
 He also believed that God is in one sense triune, Father, Son, and Spirit, distinctly three, yet fully one, co-existing and co-inhering each other from eternity to eternity.
-He believed that Jesus Christ is the Son of God, even God Himself, incarnated as a man with both the human life and the divine life, that He died on the cross to accomplish redemption, that he rose bodily from the dead on the third day, that He ascended into heaven and was enthroned, crowned with glory, and made the Lord of all, and that He will return the second time to receive His followers, to save Israel, and to establish His millennial kingdom on the earth.
-He believed that every person who believes in Jesus Christ will be forgiven by God, washed by His redeeming blood, justified by faith, regenerated by the Holy Spirit, and saved by grace.
+He believed that Jesus Christ is the Son of God, even God himself, incarnated as a man with both the human life and the divine life, that he died on the cross to accomplish redemption, that he rose bodily from the dead on the third day, that he ascended into heaven and was enthroned, crowned with glory, and made the Lord of all, and that he would return the second time to receive his followers, to save Israel, and to establish his millennial kingdom on the earth.
+He believed that every person who believes in Jesus Christ will be forgiven by God, washed by his redeeming blood, justified by faith, regenerated by the Holy Spirit, and saved by grace.
 Such a believer is a child of God and a member of the Body of Christ.
 He also believed that the destiny of every believer is to be an integral part of the church, which is the Body of Christ and the house of God.

-Nee had a unique blend of Brethren theology, the exchanged life theology of the Keswick conventions and his own east Asian insights into Christian theology.
-His well-known book, "Sit, Walk, Stand" focused on the believer's position "in Christ," an important feature of the Apostle Paul's theology.
+Nee had a unique blend of Brethren theology, the exchanged life theology of the Keswick conventions and his own insights into Christian theology.
+His book, Sit, Walk, Stand focused on the believer's position "in Christ," an important feature of the Apostle Paul's theology.

+Watchman Nee is often associated with Free Grace theology.
+Nee held that assurance is not to be placed upon one's sanctification and put a heavy emphasis on eternal rewards.
+Nee held that the "outer darkness" mentioned in Matthew is a temporal place for saved Christians who do not live in obedience.

 Publications

 In addition to speaking frequently before many audiences, Watchman Nee authored various books, articles, newsletters, and hymns.
 Most of his books were based on notes taken down by students during his spoken messages.
 Some books were compiled from messages published previously in his periodicals.

-Watchman Nee's best-known book in English is The Normal Christian Life, which is based on talks he delivered in English during a trip to Europe in 1938 and 1939.
+Watchman Nee's best-known book in English is The Normal Christian Life, is based on talks he delivered in English during a trip to England and Europe in 1938 and 1939.
 There he expressed theological views on the New Testament book of Romans.
+The English messages of The Normal Christian Life were first published chapter by chapter in the magazine A Witness and A Testimony beginning in the November–December issue in 1940.
+It was later published as a book by Witness and Testimony Publishers in August 1945 and advertised in the September–October edition of the A Witness and A Testimony magazine.